 - Vacuum erectile device: This is a medical device that fits over the penis and when activated causes negative pressure to pull blood into the penis.
 A soft band is then placed at the base of the penis to keep the blood from escaping.
 It is removed after intercourse.
 This is a cost-effective and non-invasive method of treating ED.
 This device works best when men are well-instructed and allow some time to work with it.

 - Penile injection therapy: Using a very small syringe and needle, medication can be injected into the side of the penis which acts to dilate the penile arteries directly.
 This can be an effective treatment for selected men who are dexterous and can visualize their penis adequately.
 Instructions and a test dose in the office are important before patients are advised to do it on their own.
 This way the proper dose and technique can be determined.
 If the dose is too much, then priapism is possible.
 This is a prolonged and painful erection.
 Men with erections lasting more than three hours should seek medical attention immediately.

 - Penile prosthesis: This is a device that is surgically implanted into the penis.
 There are two types.
 A semi-rigid device or the more common variety that inflates for intercourse and then deflates.
 These are very safe and effective but may result in some penile shortening that is concerning to most men.

-About Kansas City Urology Care (KCUC)- KC’s Erectile Dysfunction (Impotence) Specialists
+About Our Kansas City Men’s Health Clinic & Erectile Dysfunction (Impotence) Specialists